Physio Edge podcast

 Category:general -- posted at: 2:25pm AEDT

-Fascinating insights into pain, painful experiences, and neurodynamics from one of the world's leading neuroscience and pain experts.
-Learn why we (and out patients) experience pain, the latest research in pain and pain management.
+Fascinating insights into pain, painful experiences, and neurodynamics from one of the world’s leading neuroscience and pain experts.
+Learn why we (and our patients) experience pain, the latest research in pain and pain management.
 Learn how to talk to your patients to reduce their pain experience, when pain is more from joints or the periphery, and how to use neural glides.

 Direct download: Physio_Edge_Podcast_001.mp3